The arts start here!

 Many events are free, and all are open to the public.
-University artists and nationally and internationally acclaimed guest artists share their talents with the campus and community, provide a vibrant arts scene, and boost the region's economic and cultural vitality.
+University artists and nationally and internationally acclaimed guest artists share their talents with the campus and community, help to create a vibrant arts scene, and boost the region's economic and cultural vitality.

-All of the University's academic programs in the performing arts - music, dance, theatre, and arts administration - are under one big roof at Guzzetta Hall (right).
+All of the University's academic programs in the performing arts - music, dance, theatre, and arts administration - are under one big roof at the recently expanded Guzzetta Hall.
 Adjacent to Guzzetta Hall is E.J.
 Thomas Hall, creating an artistic, educational and cultural hub for the campus and community.

-Opened in 2006, the world-class Center for Dance and Theatre at Guzzetta Hall is home to the UA School of Dance, Theatre, and Arts Administration.
+The world-class Center for Dance and Theatre at Guzzetta Hall is home to the School of Dance, Theatre, and Arts Administration.
 The center features seven technology-enhanced dance studios, including the Francia Holliday Albrecht Dance Performance Studio, a design and lighting studio, scene and costume shops; trainer and physiotherapy facilities; locker rooms; and technology-enhanced classrooms.

 The original portion of Guzzetta Hall, built in 1976, is home to the UA School of Music.
-Guzzetta Recital Hall is a 250-seat concert venue with a three-manual Moeller pipe organ, a Neupert harpsichord, and two Steinway concert grand pianos.
-The hall presents more than 300 music performances a year, including the Kulas Concert Series, operas, musicals, recitals, and more.
+Guzzetta Recital Hall is a 250-seat concert venue presenting more than 300 music performances a year, including the Kulas Concert Series, operas, musicals, recitals, and more.

 The Paul A. Daum Theatre is a 250-seat proscenium space in Kolbe Hall.
-Plays, musicals, lectures, and other events are presented in Daum Theatre.
+You can see plays, musicals, dance performances, lectures, and more there.